Koottu Puzhukkal: Plot

-Balu is a young politically conscious and helpful autorickshaw driver who has feelings for his neighbour Manga, whose mother Devaki who is involved in illicit affairs with men coerces Manga to join her.
+Balu is a politically conscious and helpful autorickshaw driver who has feelings for his neighbour Manga, whose mother Devaki who is involved in illicit affairs with men coerces Manga to join her.
 Surya is an unemployed BCom graduate from a family of modest means and is dependent on his older brother for money.
 The older brother often derides them for asking him for money.
 Meanwhile, Rajam, another resident of the same housing complex is desirous of Surya.
 Gundurao is the head of another family with three daughters who need to be married.
 Vedavalli is a young working woman who faces troubles in finding a suitor for marriage, with the father of prospective grooms demanding exorbitant amounts in dowry.
 The climax reveals whether Raghuvaran succeeds in his love.

 Production

 Koottu Puzhukkal is based on the novel of the same name by Anuradha Ramanan.
-Since the film's plot was primarily set in a housing complex, the film was shot at Kamakoti House at T. Nagar.
+Since the film's plot was primarily set in a housing complex, the film was shot at Kamakoti House at T. Nagar, Madras.
 A set was built on the top of the house to show eight houses as per the film's concept.